Mylo, North Dakota

 Mylo is a city in Rolette County, North Dakota, United States.
 The population was 21 at the 2020 census.
-Other than a United States Post Office, there are no businesses or services at Mylo.

 History

 In June 1905, lots were sold for what is now the Village of Mylo.
 In November 1905, the Minneapolis, St. Paul and Sault Ste.
 Marie railroad, simply known as the "Soo" or "Soo Line", for the phonetic spelling of "Sault" in Sault Ste.
 Marie, came through Mylo.
 On November 18, 1905, crews working from the east and those working from the west met about one mile west of Mylo to complete this agricultural branch of the Soo Line.
 A Post Office was established in Mylo in 1905 and was in operation until its closing in 2011.
 The Mylo Post Office also provided the rural route service for the Towner County city of Perth, N.D. in the later years.
 Mylo was incorporated as a village in 1907.
 Some notable items from the Mylo City Council Meetings are as follows:

 On April 8, 1908, with all members voting yes, that sidewalks be constructed of planks at least 1 3/4 inch in thickness, or shall be of cement construction, and shall be eight feet in width, and properly supported, and be constructed at such grades as shall be approved by the street commissioner.

 On September 7, 1910, the clerk was authorized to order five Oliver street lamps for the village.
 Ole Peterson got paid 10 dollars for lighting the street lamps for the years 1910 and 1911.

 On January 3, 1912, Wm.
 Hazlett was paid one dollar for board of prisoners.

 On October 10, 1918, a special meeting was called to prohibit the holding of any public meetings until further notice to prevent the spread of influenza.

 On April 12, 1921, motion was made and carried to have hitching posts put up to tie horses to.